psychogun/psychogun.github.io/docs/freenas/LazyLibrarian-in-a-FreeNAS-iocage-jail.md

 RSS Feed: The one you added above
 Filter include (regex): assorted.magazines

-and then go to options, and select Label lazylibrarian.
+and then go to options, and select Label lazylibrarian and click Save, Apply and then OK.
+Then open up a web browser to configure the deluge label.

 ### Is it a real hyphen?